oh-my-commit/oh-my-commit/README.md

                                                      __/ |
                                                     |___/

-                            ✨Your AI-powered Commit Generator Solution ✨
+                            ✨Your Next-gen AI-powered Commit Solution ✨

 ```